 Deadlines and decision timetable:

-Applications should be submitted well in advance of the date of the conference.
+Applications should be submitted well in advance of the date of the conference or research workshop.

 Queries regarding applications can be addressed to the Grants Administrator or the Chair of the Research Grants Committee (RGC) who will be pleased to discuss proposals informally with potential applicants and give advice on the submission of an application.